What Is the Average Salary by Age in New York in 2026?

 Examples of the Highest-Paying Jobs in New York

-The highest-paying jobs in New York pay well over $100,000 annually, with some of the best-paying jobs topping $200,000 in yearly salary on average.
+The highest-paying jobs in New York pay well over $100,000 annually, with many topping $200,000.
 Even the top 100 highest-paying jobs offer an entry-level salary in the six-figure range.

 Have your sights set on landing a six-figure salary job?
-Some of the most lucrative job titles in New York, according to Zippia, include:
+Here’s a list of a few lucrative job titles in New York and their mean annual wages according to the latest U.S Bureau of Labor Statistics data.

-As you can see from this list, many of the highest-paying jobs in New York are in the business and medical fields, though some may be good jobs for introverts.
-Your average earnings can depend on your years of experience, education, and chosen career path.
+Many of the highest-paying jobs in New York are in the business and medical fields.
+However, your average earnings may depend on the years of experience you have, your education, and your specific career path.

 The Takeaway

-Understanding the average income by age, for New York or any other state, can give you an idea of how you compare to other workers.
+Understanding income by age in New York, or any other state, can give you an idea of how your salary compares to that of other workers.
 It’s important to remember, however, that earning six figures or more isn’t an automatic guarantee that you’ll be financially secure.
-Student loan debt, high housing costs, and inflation can test just how far your money goes.
+Student loan debt, high housing costs, and inflation can test just how far your money goes, even with a high-paying job.

 Take control of your finances with SoFi.
 With our financial insights and credit score monitoring tools, you can view all of your accounts in one convenient dashboard.
 From there, you can see your various balances, spending breakdowns, and credit score.
 Plus you can easily set up budgets and discover valuable financial insights — all at no cost.